YADRO-KNS/ConfigORM/README.md

     connection_port = IntegerField()

 ```
 ```
 >>> from Config import Database
 >>> Database.server
 '10.10.10.10'
 ```

-Section names must match their counterparts in ini file, but case does not matter at all.
+Section names must match their counterparts in ini file or Vault, but case does not matter at all.
 All spaces in section or key names of config file will be treated as underlines.

 #### Field Types